-What happens if I do not want to take part or if I change my mind?
+What happens if I do not want my child to take part or if I change my mind later?

-You are free to withdraw from the study at any time, without giving a reason.
-Anonymised data (data which doesn't have anything to identify you as an individual) collected up until the point you withdraw will be used in analysis, but no further data will be collected from you.
-You can withdraw from the study by getting in contact with a member of the research team whose details are below.
+You are free to withdraw your child from the study at any time, without giving a reason.
+Anonymised data (data which doesn't have anything to identify them as an individual) collected up until the point they withdraw will be used in analysis, but no further data will be collected from them.
+They can withdraw from the study by getting in contact with a member of the research team whose details are below.